deis/deis/README.md

 Use `deis keys:add` to add your SSH public key for `git push` access.

-## Initalize a Cluster
+## Initialize a Cluster

-Initalize a `dev` cluster with a list of CoreOS hosts and your CoreOS private key.
+Initialize a `dev` cluster with a list of CoreOS hosts and your CoreOS private key.

 ```console
 $ deis clusters:create dev local.deisapp.com --hosts=local.deisapp.com --auth=~/.vagrant.d/insecure_private_key